Skip to content

 Data Format Table

-Column Data Type Description Example
+Field Data Type Description Example

-Edit a Team
+Edit a Unit

-Delete a Team
+Delete a Unit

-To delete a team, follow these steps:
+To delete a unit, follow these steps:

-Search For a Team
+Search for a Unit

-Add/Remove Users From a Team
+Add/Remove Users from a Unit

 Configure Blueprint Teams OE